 « Previous Plant | Next Plant »

-Iris sibirica 'Caesar's Brother' is a robust Siberian iris with deep, velvety violet flowers that bloom from late spring to early summer.
-The blossoms rise on tall, sturdy stems above a graceful mound of narrow, grass-like foliage, which remains attractive throughout the season.
+Iris sibirica 'Caesar's Brother' is a robust Siberian iris with deep, violet flowers that bloom from late spring to early summer.
+The blossoms rise on tall, sturdy stems above a mound of narrow, grass-like foliage, which remains attractive throughout the season.
 This adaptable perennial thrives in full sun to part shade and prefers moist, well-drained, slightly acidic soil.
-Ideal for borders, rain gardens, and pond edges, it offers reliable color and vertical interest with minimal maintenance.
+Ideal for borders, rain gardens, and pond edges.

 Get Notified When Back In StockComplete this form and we'll notify you when SKU TAGS is restocked. | ||||